robcazzaro/PlutoSDR-Apps/README.md

 usr/bin/rx_power
 ```

-At this point rtl_433 or rx_fm can be executed directly on PlutoSDR, for example `rtl_433 -d driver=plutosdr -f 433M -g 20`
+At this point the plutosdr-apps.tar file can be deleted.
+And rtl_433 or rx_fm can be executed directly on PlutoSDR, for example `rtl_433 -d driver=plutosdr -f 433M -g 20`

 # Notes

-The script is working without errors as of February 2022, with firmware 0,34w.
+The script is working without errors as of March 2022, with firmware 0.34w.
 Changes to the firmware or the upstream projects might break things, but hopefully the script and Toolchain.cmake are easy to follow and modify
 The script is not optimized for multiple runs (e.g. downloads sysroot every time), but can be executed multiple times and only changed files are recompiled

 # SoapyPlutoSDR notes